esmero/archipelago-documentation/docs/find_and_replace_action_webform.md

 - 3.)
 Select which value to search for in the [chosen form element] JSON key
 - 4.)
 Select which value to replace with in the [chosen form element] JSON key

+_See the [Simulation Mode notes here](find_and_replace/#simulation-mode) for information about this configuration option._

 ### Important Note about Text Based Webform Elements

 !!! warning "Maximum Length as Defined by your Webform Element Configuration OR Theme Defaults"

     For certain text-based webform element types, the maximum field length (`maxlength`) defined in your specific webform element configurations will be enforced during Webform Find and Replace operations.
 If no maximum length is defined, the Admin Theme will enforce a maximum length of 128 characters.
 Please see our main [Webforms documentation](webforms.md) for information about configuring webforms in Archipelago.

+9. If you're absolutely certain about the replacement you have targeted, uncheck the 'only simulate and debug affected JSON' option and select `Apply`.
+10. After the operation is executed, [check your changes](find_and_replace/#checking-your-changes).

+## Use Case Example

 In the following example configuration, for the selected 'Senju no oubashi (Senju great bridge) object, the *Media Type (type JSON key)* value of "Visual Artwork" will be replaced with the `type` JSON key value of "Photograph".

   ![Action Configuration](images/ActionConfiguration_WebformFAR_2022-12.jpg)

-_Please see the [Simulation Mode notes here](find_and_replace/#simulation-mode) for information about this configuration option._

-9. If you're absolutely certain about the replacement you have targeted, uncheck the 'only simulate and debug affected JSON' option and select `Apply`.
-10. After the operation is executed, [check your changes](find_and_replace/#checking-your-changes).

 ___